antman999/Javascript-data-structures/Stack/README.md

 ## What is a Stack?
 > A "LIFO" data structure, Last In First Out.
 > The last element added to the stack will be the first element out
-> Think about a stack of plates, the last one added will be the first cleaned or used
+> Think about a stack of plates, the last one added will be the first cleaned or used.

 ## Why use a stack?
  A - Because you can push and pop in constant time.